 Medicine bags come in a variety of styles and designs.
 They are typically designed to hold such items as a syringe, bolus gun, and medicines for treating sick cattle after the cowboy has roped them in the pasture.

 Below: Medicine bags.

 Mohair - Mohair is a fiber made from the wool of an Angora goat.
-Many cowboys and cowgirls are fond of cinches made from mohair because it is durable, washable, wicks moisture away from the skin, and is naturally antibacterial: Since mohair fibers are long and smooth (unlike sheep's wool which is crimped and scaly) they naturally resist bacteria.
+Many cowboys and cowgirls are fond of cinches and breast collars made from mohair because it is durable, washable, wicks moisture away from the skin, and is naturally antibacterial: Since mohair fibers are long and smooth (unlike sheep's wool which is crimped and scaly) they naturally resist bacteria.